cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 ## Execution Plan

-- Identify all places where intercommunication takes place.
+- Identify all places where intercommunication takes place
 - Level up Rails version
-	- Currently sits at 7.0.4
-- Migrate ActiveRecord models and specs.
-- Integrate in Alpha to play with Patient Self Report models in a rails console
-	- If any model needs a resource outside of the models folder, skip it in tests (`xit`) and take notice to go back to tests when introduced the missing link
-- With CI green merge to Omega
-- Repeat for the next element in the adaptation list before
-- When all components of PSR are present in Edge do the Edge-to-PSR call swap in code
+- Create all Ruby classes that will act as intermediaries
+- Copy, in appropriate namespaces, all PSR code into Edge
+	- The goal here is to be able to run both PSR in its current env and it Edge
+	- Both version should produce the same output when fetching data or using endpoints
+- Define date and time for Infra team to switch off old PSR and switch on new version inside Edge backend

 # Attachments